zerodytrash/Simple-YouTube-Age-Restriction-Bypass/README.md

 3. Done.

 ## Usage
 No further actions are necessary.
-The videos are automatically unlocked.
+All age restricted videos are automatically unlocked.

 ## Known issues
 - If the "Allow embedding" option is disabled by the uploader, the ``/get_video_info`` endpoint will respond with an error and the playback fails.